jpmedley/mdn-helper/README.md

 ## update-data

 Downloads a new set of IDL files for use by the `build`, `burn`, and `find` commands.
 This command will run automatically either daily or weekly depending on the value set in your config file.
-Use `-f` or `--force` to update data sooner.
+Use `-s` or `--sooner` to update data sooner.

 ### help